rep-algebra/thesis/README.md

 the Repetition Algebra theory and establishes its connection to a new data structure, AS2, which relates supermaximal repeats to sets of subsequences within the sequence search problem.

-Note: The English abstract above is reproduced verbatim from the original thesis document.
+Note: The “English (original)” abstract is reproduced verbatim from the thesis.
-The “English corrected” section provides a modernized and grammatically improved version for clarity.
+The “English (corrected)” section provides a modernized, grammatically improved version.

 ## Generación de los archivos TEX y graficos postscript de la tesis.